roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps: Innocence Lost ****** byTx_Tall_Tales© "Hey Mom and Dad, he's about to blow," we heard her announce.
+"Hey Mom and Dad, he's about to blow," we heard her announce.
 I watched her bring me to the edge, the camera shot getting wobbly when I climbed off the bed, following her, taking a last few strokes in her mouth before bathing her face in my cum, and watching her clean herself.

  "If you were here Alice, I'd let you clean them for me.
 I'd let you lick my whole face clean," she said to the camera.